mjeronimo/carma2/README.md

 [x] Make the show_image variable a node parameter in camera_driver_client, so it can be configured by the launch script [x] Parameterize the launch script so that it can optionally display the output window (default to not displaying the output
     window so that it works in a Docker container)
-[ ] Make CarmaNode a template that can accept either rclcpp::Node or rclcpp_lifecycle::LifecycleNode
-[ ] Split out the code in carma_dependencies into their own repos [ ] Make the docker build accept a command-line parameter to specify the base ROS distro to use (default to foxy)
+[*] Split out the code in carma_dependencies into their own repos [ ] (Patrick) Using a helper class that itself creates pubs/subs, but accepts a node (not itself a node) [ ] (Patrick) Using a plugin (a kind of helper; not a node itself, but takes a node to use) [ ] (Michael) Make CarmaNode a template that can accept either rclcpp::Node or rclcpp_lifecycle::LifecycleNode [ ] (Michael) Make the docker build accept a command-line parameter to specify the base ROS distro to use (default to foxy)
 ```